 Many of our clients tell us how hard they found it to work with designers in the past.
+It's often a topic of discussion for us what the features of great design are, and what makes a good designer.
 Hence, we’ve collected a list containing the 11 characteristics of a good designer.

 A good designer does the design for the end user and not for herself.
 A good designer interviews the target group, builds personas.
-She cares to do interviews and talk to the users in person.
-A good designer is able to put aside her own solutions.
+Another one of the typical characteristics of a great designer is that she cares to do interviews and talk to the users in person.
+She is able to put aside her own solutions.

 The goal of a good designer is not the collection of awards, but the creation of products that make thousands of people happy day by day.
 A good designer cannot be influenced just by opinions formed on professional forums, or by the criteria of a competition jury: she has to focus on the end user instead.